yonatan49/school_management/README.md

 # School Management System (MERN Stack)

 ## 📌 Project Overview
-The **School Management System** is a full-stack **MERN application** that allows users to manage students, registrations, and courses efficiently.
+This **School Management System** is a full-stack **MERN application** that allows users to manage students, registrations, and courses efficiently.
 It provides CRUD operations for each entity and includes authentication using **JWT**.

 ## 🚀 Features
 - **User Authentication**: Secure login with **JWT authentication**.